ncke/fractals/README.md

 Secondly, we perform the plot itself.
 At this stage we aren’t thinking about an image or colours.
 Instead, we concentrate on the mathematics of the fractal itself at each point in the region of interest.

 We have a polymorphic data type called a `Tile a` that stores all of the values in a rectangular area.
-And, in fact, we have a data type called `Region` that we use to specify exactly what that region is.
+And, in fact, we have a data type called `Region` that we use to specify exactly where that rectangular area is and its size.
 Without going into too much detail yet, we now have a populated  `Tile Int`.

 In the third stage we shade each of those points.
-We go back over the tile and generate RGB values giving us a `Tile (Int, Int, Int)`.
+We go back over the tile and generate RGB values which now gives us a `Tile (Int, Int, Int)`.

 The fourth and final step is to render the RGB tile into an image that we can view.
 For simplicity, and to avoid dependencies, we use the P3 (.ppm) format.
 P3 is text-based and uncompressed.
 This is a little hungry for disk space, but this is not a project about image compression.
 On a Mac, the Preview app will handle P3 images or we can use a utility like ToyViewer [3].

 ## Plotting.
 The most interesting parts of the fractal-producing process are plotting and shading.
 Let’s discuss plotting first; this is organised in the `Plot` module, but most of the work happens in the `Tile` and `Algorithm` modules.

-#### Tiles.
+#### More about tiles.

-We already know that we want to generate a fully populated `Tile Int`.
+We already know that we are going to generate a fully populated `Tile Int`.
 The tile data type isn’t just a container for Ints.
 Instead it knows that it is a tile — some rectangular region of a plane.
-So it has a `region` property to describe its location, and an `elements` property to hold the actual value.
+So it has a `region` property to describe the location, and an `elements` property to hold the actual values.

-When you think about it, the region and the elements are inextricably linked.
-You can’t just take the elements from one tile and plonk them together with the region from another tile.
-Well, if we did do that then outcome would not be a valid reflection of the reality that we are trying to model.
+When you think about it, the properties for the region and the elements in a tile are inextricably linked.
+We can’t just take the elements from one tile and plonk them together with the region from another tile.
+At least, if we did do that then the outcome would not be a valid reflection of the reality that we are trying to model.
 To prevent this, `Tile` is implemented as an abstract data type.
-We use encapsulation to hide away implementation details and maintain the conceptual purity of a tile.
-For example, this means that we don’t expose how our storage of the elements is actually arranged.
-It’s a list of lists, but a programmer doesn’t need to know that, they can just use the `element` function to query for a value at a particular x-y location.
+We use encapsulation to hide away implementation details as well as to maintain the conceptual purity of a tile.
+For example, we don’t expose how our storage of the elements is actually arranged.
+It’s a list of lists, but another programmer doesn’t need to know that, they can just use the `element` function to query for a value at a particular x-y location.

 More significantly, we abstract away the process for creating a `Tile` so that the relationship between the region and its elements is enforced.
-Instead of exposing the initialiser, we provide a `generate` function that has to be used to create tiles.
+Instead of exposing the initialiser, we provide a `generate` function that must be used to create tiles.
 The type signature looks like this:

 `generate :: Region -> (Int -> Int -> a) -> Tile a`

 We pass in a region, and then we pass in a ‘strategy’ for generating the elements of that region; and, in return, the `generate` function will use the strategy to give us a fully populated tile.
+The tile takes responsibility for running the strategy for each and every location in the region, so it's not possible to mix up the elements for a different region.

 The strategy itself has the signature `(Int -> Int -> a)`, this type has actually been given the alias `Algorithm` but we don’t use that here to avoid a dependency cycle.
 The two integers are an x-y position inside the tile, it’s the job of the strategy implementation to take that position and return the corresponding value of type `a`.
-One thing to note here is that the tile doesn’t know about the coordinate system that it is mapped against.
-It could do but that would be a slightly more complex design than we actually need at the moment..
+One thing to note here is that the tile doesn’t know about the coordinate system that complex numbers use (it's more general than that).
 As far as the tile is concerned, every element occurs at a 2D integer point, like (5, 14) for example.
-It’s up to the strategy algorithm to map this to whatever coordinate system it wants to use.
+It’s up to the strategy algorithm to map this to whatever coordinate system it wants to use, we will see how that is done next.

 #### A strategy for the Mandelbrot set.

 So how does this work for the Mandelbrot set in the complex plane.
-The `Tile` is going to call our plotting strategy with some x-y Ints, how do we handle that?
+The `Tile` is going to call our plotting strategy with some x-y Ints, like (5, 14), how do we handle that?

-The first thing to do is convert from the integer coordinates that we have been given by the tile into a position in the complex plane.
-We have a `Configuration` instance to guide us.
+The first thing to do is convert the integer coordinates that we have been given by the tile into a position in the complex plane.
+We have the `Configuration` instance to guide us.
 Figure 3 below shows the general idea.
-We know, from the configuration, the complex coordinate for the lower right hand corner, in this example it is -2.0 - 1.25i and the size here is 2.0 + 2.0i; and we are also given the overall image size in pixels.
+We know, from the configuration, the complex coordinate for the lower right hand corner, in this example it is -2.0 - 1.25i and the size of the region is 2.0 + 2.0i; and we are also given the overall image size in pixels.
 So for any given x-y pair we can use linear interpolation to work out the corresponding position in the complex plane.

 ![Linear interpolation to the complex plane](https://github.com/ncke/fractals/blob/ef970f3ecec8fe230ed4d77ca9b98b8f278729eb/resources/figure-3.png)

-**Figure 3.** (a) How the tile sees it, a 20x20 grid of points with (5, 14) highlighted. (b) How the Mandelbrot strategy uses the plot’s configuration data structure to map to -1.375 + 0.5i in the complex plane.
+**Figure 3.** (a) How the tile sees it, a 20x20 grid of points is shown with (5, 14) highlighted. (b) How the Mandelbrot strategy uses the configuration data structure to map onto the complex plane.
 For the real part, 5 * 2.5 / 20 = 0.625, and for the imaginary part 14 * 2.5i / 14 = 1.75i.
 Adding this offset to the origin at the lower left gives us -1.375 + 0.5i.

 Now what?
 We’ve got our complex number, how do we know whether it is inside the Mandelbrot set or not?
-The equation is given below at Equation 1.
+The equation is shown below at Equation 1.
 Given the intricacy of the Mandelbrot set, the suprising thing about Equation 1 is how simple it is.
 That is all it takes to set up a feedback loop that will create an enormously complex shape (infinitely complex, in fact).
 This chaos from concision is one of the reasons why the Mandelbrot set is admired by mathematicians.

 <img src="https://github.com/ncke/fractals/blob/4d033336e348e9b7d97d5a59e4586222f0a74702/resources/equation-1.png" width=300>

 **Equation 1.** The Mandelbrot set.

 We iterate this equation so that z<sub>0</sub> produces z<sub>1</sub>, which produces z<sub>2</sub>, which produces z<sub>3</sub>, and so forth.
-The process of iteration always starts at the origin, so z<sub>0</sub> is 0.0 + 0.0i.
-And c is always constant throughout, it's the point of interest.
+The process of iteration always starts at the origin, so z<sub>0</sub> is always 0.0 + 0.0i.
+And c is kept constant throughout, it's the point of interest.
 In our example, c is -1.375 + 0.5i.
 We carry on iterating to see if z<sub>n</sub> is ever more than 2.0 units away from the origin.
 If that happens then we know for sure that the point (c) is not in the Mandelbrot set.
 If a point is in the set then we could carry on iterating forever, z<sub>n</sub> will always orbit the origin and will never fly off.
-But forever is a long time and we're impatient to see our fractal.
-So we set an arbitrary maximum limit to the number of iterations that we will make until we just assume that the point is in orbit and therefore in the set.
-In Figure 1, that limit was 250 iterations.
+But iterating forever would take a long time and we're impatient to see our fractal.
+So we set an arbitrary maximum limit to the number of iterations that we will make before we just assume that the point is in orbit and therefore in the set.
+In the plot for Figure 1 that limit was 250 iterations.

 Remember that, for plotting, we want to get a `Tile Int` data type.
-Where does the Int come from.
-If we hit the maximum limit for the number iterations then we populate that with a 0 to say that the point is inside the Mandelbrot set.
+Where does the Int come from?
+If we hit the maximum limit for the number iterations then we populate that the location with a 0 to say that the point is inside the Mandelbrot set.
 Otherwise we return the number of iterations that were achieved before the z<sub>n</sub> flew out of orbit beyond 2.0.
+We could do something a bit more fancy than just use 0 to denote a point in the set, but this is a commonly used representation and it keeps things simple.

 Figure 4 shows how this all works out for our example point at -1.375 + 0.5i.
-Note that complex numbers have their own special way of performing multiplication and addition, we use `Data.Complex` to handle this for us.
+Note that complex numbers have their own special way of performing multiplication, we use `Data.Complex` to handle this for us.

 <img src="https://github.com/ncke/fractals/blob/4d033336e348e9b7d97d5a59e4586222f0a74702/resources/figure-4.png" width=600>

-**Figure 4.** Tracking successive iterations for the point c = -1.375 + 0.5i until they escape the 2.0-unit radius circle.
+**Figure 4.** Tracking successive iterations for the point c = -1.375 + 0.5i until the 2.0-unit radius circle is escaped.

-In figure 4 we can see that the point escapes after only three iterations, so we can say that this point is not in the Mandelbrot set.
+In figure 4 we can see that the point escapes after only three iterations, so we can say that this point is not a member of the Mandelbrot set.
 We return `n = 3` in this case.
-Speaking loosely, `n` is like a measure of how 'close' the point is to the set.
+Speaking loosely, `n` is a kind of measure of how 'close' the point is to the set.
 It provides the basis for shading the chart, as we'll see later.

 So here's our algorithm in full: